-Wroclaw's contribution to the 26th Finale of Wielka Orkiestra Świątecznej Pomocy (The Great Orchestra of Christmas Charity, aka WOSP) includes an open air concert on Nowy Targ square.
+Wroclaw’s contribution to the 27th Finale of Wielka Orkiestra Świątecznej Pomocy (The Great Orchestra of Christmas Charity, aka WOSP) includes an open air concert on p.
+Nowy Targ.

 Set up in 1993, Wielka Orkiestra Świątecznej Pomocy’s main objective at that time was to “Protect health and save children’s lives by providing medical equipment to public hospitals”.
 During the first finale the Foundation collected a total of 1,535,440 US dollars.

 Since then the organisation has also provided medical equipment to aid elderly patients, and moved from strength to strength in its size and scope.
 Year on year millions of Poles donate large quantities of money to organisation, with its annual donations increasing hugely since its inception.

 The love heart synonymous with the charity is plastered across countless medical machines in Poland’s underfunded hospitals, and Wielka Orkiestra’s positive reputation has seen major companies queuing up to donate cash to the cause.

 Not everybody is a fan of the organisation however – some circles of the Polish Catholic Church are believed to lament the popularity of the Wielka Orkiestra Świątecznej Pomocy compared to its own Caritas charity.
 In the run up to some previous editions of WOSP, a few priests have even encouraged people not to donate to the charity.